 Later that evening I emailed my first blog piece to Karen.
 I had loved writing it and was really proud of it, and even though I knew it was quite good, I still didn’t have confidence in myself, telling her that I didn’t think blogging was for me and that I might try and get it published on a site somewhere at some point.
 She emailed me back with the response you read at the beginning of this post.
 Oh, how I gushed!

 Since then, I really have hit the ground running.
 With Karen’s help and input, we’ve brainstormed, named my blog, bought a domain, got my site hosted and finally up and running.
-By following this link, you’ll be able to read that first blog as well as others, about some of my life experiences, good and bad, warts and all.
 I am ever conscious that my writing has to be honest; it’s my life laid bare.

 I would like to dedicate this post to the best boss, the best mentor and the best friend an ol’ bird like me can have.
 Thank you, Karen James, for your faith, encouragement and belief in me.

 My name is Jane: I AM A BLOGGER!

 Photo credit: Karen James & Jane Taylor c.2010